asiffer/gospot/README.md

 ## Usage

-Once `gospot` is imported, the link to the shared library is ok and then you can create a `Spot` object and feed some data.
+Once `gospot` is imported, you can create a `Spot` object and feed some data.

 ```golang
 // example.go